Pierre François Étienne Bouvet de Maisonneuve: Later life

 On 1 October 1813, Bouvet was relieved from duty due to ill health and replaced by Captain Le Bozec, and transferred the harbour service in Brest.
-It was not until after the Bourbon Restoration, on 21 June 1814, that he sailed again, at the command of the frigate Flore, and was sent for a mission in Antwerp to escort eleven transport ships to Brest, and to Senegal to ferry munitions.
+It was not until after the Bourbon Restoration, on 21 June 1814, that he sailed again, at the command of the frigate Flore, and was sent for a mission in Antwerp to escort eleven transport ships to Brest, and to Senegal to ferry ammunitions.
 The new regime appointed him Knight of the Order of Saint Louis on 5 July 1814.

 Bouvet relinquished command of Flore on 25 August 1815 and was given a leave of absence until 31 December, after which he was given no duty On 1 November 1817, he was finally ordered to Brest for harbour service, but started requesting his retirement to care for his ailing wife, who was almost blind.
 Promoted to Captain 1st class on 16 February 1820 and promoted Commander of the Legion of Honour on 5 July, he published his Observations sur la Marine in 1821; the year after, he finally obtained permission to retire from the Navy, and was granted the honorific rank of Rear-Admiral, effective on 30 October 1822.

 On 30 July 1830, Bouvet's wife died, at the age of 45.
 After the July Revolution in 1830, Bouvet turned to politics and was elected on 28 October as Deputy for Ille-et-Vilaine at the Chamber of Deputies of the July Monarchy.
 On 26 April 1831, he was promoted Grand Officier of the Legion of Honour.
 Bouvet did not seek reelection and relinquished his office after the general elections of 5 July 1831.
 However, he continued to serve as conseiller général for Ille-et-Vilaine.

 In 1833, Bouvet resigned as a member of the Council for Colonies for La Réunion, and in June, he married Marie-Thérèse Le Muey in Granville.
 He wrote a bitter account of his campaign, Précis des campagnes du capitaine de vaisseau Pierre Bouvet, which he published in 1840.

-In 1852, Napoléon III reinstated Bouvet as titulary Rear-Admiral in the reserve corps; he also offered him a senatorship in 1858, but Bouvet declined over his age.
+In 1852, Napoléon III reinstated Bouvet as titulary Rear-Admiral in the reserve corps.
+He also offered him a senatorship in 1858 during a visit to Saint-Servan and Saint-Malo, but Bouvet declined over his age, instead offering the services of his son, Colonel Pierre-Auguste Bouvet.
+He died in 1860 on June 18 Saint-Servan, and was buried in the Jeanne-Jugan Cemetery in Saint Malo.
+In 1864 when his son, father of Amélie Carette, died in Cherbourg, he was buried alongside him.